Strypper/OClubs/README.md

 * Xbox
 * HoloLens
 * Windows Phone

-that not only run on the newsest Microsoft Technologies but also take advantage the Windows Echo System .
+That not only run on the newsest Microsoft Technologies but also take advantage the Windows Echo System .
 This project will anything that IU system provide and need:

 * IU Services
 * IU Market
 * IU Mystery